CartoDB/documentation/app/content/deck-gl/reference.md

 ### CartoLayer

 `CartoLayer` is the layer to visualize data using the CARTO Maps API.
+This layer allows to work with the different CARTO Maps API versions (v1, v2, and v3).
+When using version v1 and v2, the layer always works with vector tiles so it inherits all properties from [`MVTLayer`](https://deck.gl/docs/api-reference/geo-layers/mvt-layer.md).
+When using v3, the layer works with vector tiles if the `type` property is `MAP_TYPES.TILESET` and with GeoJSON data if the `type` is `MAP_TYPES.QUERY` or `MAP_TYPES.TABLE`.
+When using GeoJSON data, the layer inherits all properties from [`GeoJsonLayer`](https://deck.gl/docs/api-reference/layers/geojson-layer.md).

-> **CARTO 3** is a fully cloud native platform currently available only in a private beta.
-If you want to test it, please contact us at [support@carto.com](mailto:support@carto.com?subject=Access%20to%20Cloud%20%Native%20%API%20(v3)).
+> **CARTO 3** is our new cloud-native platform.
+If you'd like to get access, click on the following link for more information: [https://carto.com/carto3](https://carto.com/carto3).

 #### `data` (String)